 Veteran.
 Author.
 Defense and National Security Analyst.

-Wes is now a defense and national security analyst with focus on foreign policy and global conflict, counterterrorism and extremism, strike and joint targeting operations, and civilian harm mitigation.
-In 2024, he was a lead member of a special senate task force conducting analysis and assessment of US, allied, and adversary practices and conduct in warfare, targeting, and civilian harm mitigation, and directly advised Congress toward national security policy reform.
-He has been an outspoken opponent of Israel’s operations in Gaza and conducted analysis for numerous investigations into Israeli military actions against Palestinian civilians.
+Today, Wes is a leading defense and national security analyst with focus on foreign policy and global conflict, counterterrorism and extremism, strike and joint targeting operations, and civilian harm mitigation.
+In 2024, he was a lead member of a key senate task force conducting analysis and assessment of US, allied, and adversary practices and conduct in warfare, targeting, and civilian harm mitigation, where he directly advised Congress toward national security policy reform.
+He has been an outspoken opponent of Israel’s operations in Gaza and has provided analysis for numerous investigations into Israeli military actions against the Palestinian civilian populace.
+He is currently serving as special advisor to the United Nations International Commission of Inquiry on Palestine and the United Nations Investigative Mechanism for Myanmar.

-Wes has provided expert commentary in appearances on BBC, CNN, PBS, and more, along with analysis for Associated Press, Washington Post, New York Times, Fox, Wall Street Journal, Politico, Foreign Policy, and many others.
-He has presented at the Combating Terrorism Center at West Point, the U.S. Army War College, Duke School of Law Center for Law, Ethics, and National Security, Northeastern University School of Business, and the University of Massachusetts Amherst School of International Relations.
+Wes has provided expert commentary in appearances on BBC, CNN, PBS, and more along with analysis for Washington Post, New York Times, Associated Press, Reuters, Bloomberg, Wall Street Journal, and many others.
+He has presented at the Combating Terrorism Center at West Point; the U.S. Army War College, Duke School of Law’s Center for Law, Ethics, and National Security; Northeastern University School of Business; and the University of Massachusetts at Amherst School of International Relations.

-Wes holds a Bachelor of Arts in Asian Studies from the University of Maryland, a Master of Professional Studies in Publishing through George Washington University, and an MBA with focus on strategic competition and technology and innovation through George Washington University.
-You can find him on Facebook, X, Instagram, Bluesky, LinkedIn, YouTube, and even TikTok @wesjbryant and visit his site at wesjbryant.com.
+Wes holds a Bachelor of Arts in Asian Studies from the University of Maryland, a Master of Professional Studies in Publishing through George Washington University, and a Master of Business Administration with focus on strategic competition and technology and innovation through George Washington University.
+You can follow him on Facebook, X, Instagram, Bluesky, LinkedIn, YouTube, and even TikTok @wesjbryant and find his works and publications at wesjbryant.com.

 I’ve been a lifelong philosopher, writer, and artist of many colors.
 From storytelling, to poetry, to singer-songwriting, to training in the traditional martial arts — I find wisdom and refuge in them all.
 In my work, I blend perspectives from a life of both extreme adversity and great opportunity.
 From a troubled upbringing that pushed me to leave everything behind for the military, finding myself thick in the global war on terror and struggling with the traumas born from combat, to the healing experience of training under a Kung Fu Grandmaster in South Korea who had grown up up in Japanese-occupied North Korea and became a guerrilla fighter against the Chinese Communists in the Korean War, to surviving in the cutthroat world of business and being called back to a higher purpose at Pentagon.
 Most importantly, building an amazing and beautiful family through it all who taught life’s most valuable lessons.
 Everything I do is rooted in the heart, mind, and soul — and an intense passion to create ripples of positive change in a world of chaos.